Law For All TT

 In other countries, such as the United Kingdom, laws have been passed to allow for Powers of Attorney to remain valid even after the Donor has become mentally incapacitated.
 However, Trinidad and Tobago presently has no legislation in place to allow for this.

-In Trinidad and Tobago, if a Donor becomes mentally incapacitated and his or her relatives would like to act on his or her behalf, they would have to make an application to the court under the Mental Health Act to be appointed as a Committee of the mentally incapacitated person.
+In Trinidad and Tobago, if a Donor becomes mentally incapacitated and his or her relatives would like to act on his or her behalf, they would have to make an application to the court under the Mental Health Act to be appointed as a Committee of the mentally incapacitated person’s property.

 5. A Power of Attorney must be registered to be effective.